TimoWalraven/MNLEwii/README.md

 of things on the development roadmap:
 - [ ] Fix some minor bugs
 - [ ] Make serial connection more robust
-- [ ] Implement guidance on the use of COP variables in a clinical setting \
+- [ ] Implement guidance on the use of COP variables in a clinical setting

 The projects future is guided by Dr. Jaap Jansen.
 If you have any questions, you can contact him at:
 `Jaap.Jansen@hu.nl`

 A conda environment running Python 3.9 was used during development.
 The environment can be recreated using the `environment.yml` file or the `requirements.txt` file.
+To run the STEP interface, run the `backend.py` file.

 ## Research